tinywords got its start with a simple inspiration: Haiku are perfectly suited to the 160-character limit imposed by SMS text messaging.

 Both the quantity and quality of work submitted for this issue were astonishing.
 Over a 15-day period, we received

 tinywords issue 10.2 is now complete.
-There will be a brief pause before issue 10.3 begins.
+There will be a brief pause before the next issue, for which we’re accepting submissions.

 Issue 11.1 of tinywords is now complete.